VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/cpu.md

 <--->

 See the weird numbers next to each instruction? like **4004b255**?
 That's a base 16 number or hexadecimal usually referred to as 'Hex'.
-Hex is what is used by most computer guys to represent numbers because computers operate in base 2, or binary- like 01001100, which is very difficult to read and type accurately, however, base 10, the normal numbering system your used to, makes translating between binary and decimal a bit uncomfortable as the common factor is 5, an number that is both odd and in turn not a factor of two, where as 16 is 2^4 (2\*2\*2\*2) so that means we can easily represent binary like this:
+Hex is what is used by most computer guys to represent numbers because computers operate in base 2, or binary- like 01001100, which is very difficult to read and type accurately, however, base 10, the normal numbering system your used to, makes translating between binary and decimal a bit uncomfortable as the common factor is 5, an number that is both odd and in turn not a factor of two, where as 16 is 2^4 (2\*2\*2\*2) so that means we can easily represent binary by using this conversion table here.

 Okay, so now those 1's and 0's are what your computer actually reads to run instructions.
-We'll come back to this later, but since we're here I'll drop this [link]( https://www-user.tu-chemnitz.de/~heha/viewchm.php/hs/x86.chm/x86.htm)

-Where you can see how these 1's and 0's are arranged to tell the computer what to do.
+We'll come back to this later, but since we're here I'll drop this [link]( https://www-user.tu-chemnitz.de/~heha/viewchm.php/hs/x86.chm/x86.htm) where you can see how these 1's and 0's are arranged to tell the computer what to do.
 That is super advanced for where we are now though, so let's get back on track- what the hell is micro code already?

 Well, it turns out that modern processors are still compatible with some really, really old code.
 All the way back to the first 8086 processor made by Intel in 1978.
 It was here that the x86 instruction set - the instructions like 'mov' , 'push', and 'add' above that define the x86 architecture were born.
 Originally these were 16bit CPUs, that is each instruction only had 16 1's and 0's but soon the i386 came along and used 32bits.
 Back when 32 bit computers were common this is what this was in reference to.